DHRUVvkdv/RAG-Chatbot-Backend/README.md

 Enable Bedrcok services to be used - Error Faced thanks to : https://www.reddit.com/r/aws/comments/17f8rk6/how_long_does_it_take_to_gain_access_to_a_model/

+# Note

+Deleted the Data folder, if needed in future, this is the commit ID on branch 'lancedb' : 1e96f4f9fa23d67ebe0221cab12c34cca8689b37
+When deploying dont specify any build platform, lanceDB doesnt work otherwise.

 # Ask:

 Query id to be random ?